danobi/dxuuu.xyz/src/aot-bpftrace.md

   * Reason is that some new bpf helpers (bpf_per_cpu_ptr()) require BTF ID to be in immediate operand of certain instructions, and we don't really want to redo/maintain that stuff in bpftrace
+  * Another reason is that in the future we may want to link other BPF programs in (like DWARF-based stack walker)

 ## Future goals